Murdo-C/captainmurdo.github.io/_posts/2019-11-13-gafa-financial-services.md

-# The role of big tech (GAFA) in financial services
+---
+layout: post
+title: GAFA in Financial Services
+---

-### Google, Apple, Facebook, and Amazon have all explored the obvious use cases; it’s not clear where they go next but I don't expect them to fundamentally change the underlying financial products.
+Google, Apple, Facebook, and Amazon have all explored the obvious use cases; it’s not clear where they go next but I don't expect them to fundamentally change the underlying financial products.

+---

 #### The large technology firms (Google, Apple, Facebook, Amazon) have entered financial services using the naturally aligned product spaces (i.e. mostly payments) and are now seeking further growth opportunities.